International Teaching Assistants, Tutor Markers, Graduate Facilitators, and Sessional Instructors

 USE THE LINKS BELOW TO NAVIGATE TO DIFFERENT SECTIONS ON THIS PAGE.

 Note: In Canada, there are two types of medical insurance: primary and secondary.
 At SFU both Primary and Secondary Medical Insurance are required.

-For a detailed description of how to get medical insurance coverage as a current TA/TM/Sessional, please visit the Human Resources website.
+This page provides a general overview of medical insurance for International TSSU members.
+For a detailed description of how to get medical insurance coverage as a current TA/TM/Sessional or Faciliatator please visit the SFU Human Resources TSSU website.

 Are you a Research Assistant?

 Benefits for Research Assistants depend on grant holder approval.
 To be eligible for benefits, your grant holder must provide written authorization to SFU Human Resources stating that the grant will be responsible for 50% of the monthly premiums.

 If you cannot find the information you are looking for on this page, please refer to the COVID-19 FAQ for International Students page on medical insurance.
 For further questions, connect with an International Student Advisor here.